-From the frontline: If Kharkiv falls, all of Ukraine falls
+On the frontline: If Kharkiv falls, all of Ukraine falls

 - Published